読書術Reading

 Fix: The "2-Second Rule"

 Any tool that takes more than 2 seconds to go from reading to writing is unsuitable for reading notes.
-Simple Memo launches in 0.3 seconds from the notification widget, or 0.5 seconds from the home screen.
+Simple Memo launches in about a second from the notification widget, or 0.5 seconds from the home screen.
 Write, tap send, done.
 This "zero friction" is the single biggest factor in reading note sustainability.

 Summary: The 5 failure patterns share two root causes: perfectionism and lack of systems.
 The 3-word summary, 3-notes-per-chapter rule, weekly review, So What? test, and 2-second rule -- adopting these 5 fixes dramatically improves both quality and consistency of your reading notes.